Our February 2025 programmes are filling fast for Midlife and Gap - get in touch with our friendly team to reserve your space.

 Gap Year Advice

-People will really appreciate it if you make the effort to converse with them in their language, and will in turn make an effort with you to ensure you feel at home in their country.
+Locals will appreciate it if you try to speak their language.
+They will also make an effort to help you feel at home in their country.

-One of the ways to avoid an extended bout of culture shock is making sure you know what to expect from the country in terms of its culture, customs and traditions.
+One way to avoid culture shock is to know what to expect from the country.
+This includes foreign culture, customs, and traditions.
 Understanding these things will be of great value to you.

 The last thing you want to do is end up in a dodgy part of town in whichever country you’re visiting.
 You'll stand out like a sore thumb, which will not only make you feel self-conscious but put you at risk too.
 Use a travel guidebook (try the Lonely Planet shop again), to ensure you stick to the safer, more central areas.

-Be open to meeting people in situations you’re not used to as well, such as in cafes, on public transport and even on the street.
-When I was travelling I found that the more people I spoke to, the more doors that opened for me.
-I ended up having some wonderful experiences and making friends for life.
+Be open to meeting people in new places.
+This includes cafes, public transport, and even on the street.
+The more people you speak to, the more doors will open and you could have some wonderful experiences and make friends for life.

-If you’re in an English-speaking country, perhaps you could do a course in something else or take classes in your chosen hobby - such as journalism, dance or cookery.
+If you are in an English-speaking country, you might take a course in another subject.
+You could also join classes for your favourite hobby, like journalism, dance, or cooking.
 This will give your days some structure and provide you with the motivation to get out and about.

-Sometimes it helps to simply do one thing that makes you feel at home when you’re abroad, such as cooking your favourite dish or playing an album that you love.
-These things will bring some familiarity to your situation and help you cope with all the cultural differences you’re exposed to.
+Sometimes, it helps to do one thing that makes you feel at home when you are away.
+You could cook your favourite dish or play an album you love.
+These things will make your situation feel more familiar.
+They will help you deal with the cultural differences you face.

-If the local haunts are too alien for you, hunt down your nearest Irish pub – these can be found even in the most far-flung places (I've seen them in Mongolia, Zambia and Nepal to name a few), and will give you a taste of home no matter how many miles away you are.
+If exploring local establishments feels outside your comfort zone, head to the nearest Irish pub – you’ll find them even in remote locations (we've spotted them in Mongolia, Zambia, and Nepal, just to name a few), offering you a taste of home no matter how far away you are.

 Otherwise, talk to a local who can help you out when something happens that you can’t make sense of, or answer your questions about what’s appropriate and what’s not.